denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-a-shared-repository.md

 +++
 weight = 15
-title = "Evolutions of a Shared Repository" description = A shared database can be sharded or divided into private databases.
-Space-Based Architecture or Polyglot Persistence help to improve performance.
+title = "Evolutions of a Shared Repository" description = "A shared database can be sharded or divided into private databases.
+Space-Based Architecture or Polyglot Persistence help to improve performance."
 +++

 # Evolutions of a Shared Repository